 Jose Conde is a Cuban American singer, songwriter, arranger, multi instrumentalist, and producer based in Brooklyn, NY who leads the genre bending Latin band OLA FRESCA and his own solo project.

 In this module, we’ll also learn how to talk about the weather.
 The following song titles contain meteorological references: can you spot them?

 Juan Gabriel – Have You Ever Seen The Rain?
 (Gracias al Sol)

-Alberto Aguilera Valadez, known professionally as Juan Gabriel, was a Mexican singer, songwriter and actor. (wikipedia)
+Alberto Aguilera Valadez, known professionally as Juan Gabriel, was a Mexican singer, songwriter and actor.
+(More about Juan Gabriel on wikipedia)